 Getting back to basics and sticking strictly to SEO, did you know you could get distribution by default via Twitter?
 This is what I was talking about in my SMX West presentation in reference to Portals 2.0.
 Highly useful for link building, particularly with linkbait.

 On that note, here’s an interesting recent screenshot that shows how valuable exact match domains are, both for the boost Google grants them, and for the superior links you can build.
 Quality beats quantity.

 That said, some people are clearly very effective at launching sites with a massive [whitehat] content strategy.

 Finally, some amusing items from Google.
 First, they called me a Kunt.
 Or maybe that was an Obama-esque Yes I “Can,” in Dutch?
 Second, they need to SEO their AdWords FAQ.
 Third, their submarine crawling seems to have outfoxed itself by crawling my search form and “discovering” content that wasn’t there.
 I’m not cloaking anything, so it really beats me how they got that snippet, when the landing page shows no posts.

-If you liked this visual case studies, add my rss feed to your reader!advertising, Analytics, friday
+If you liked this visual case studies, add my rss feed to your reader!Tags: advertising, Analytics, friday